If You Smell Gas

 YOU ARE TAKING THE RISK of starting a fire or an explosion if you light a pilot light yourself.
 Carefully follow all of the manufacturer’s instructions and warnings concerning the appliance before attempting to light the pilot.

 LEAVE IT TO THE EXPERTS.
 Only a qualified service technician has the training to install, inspect, service, maintain, and repair your appliances.
-Have your appliances and propane system inspected just before the start of heating season.
+Have your appliances and propane system inspected just before the start of the heating season.

 HELP YOUR APPLIANCES "BREATHE."

-Check the vents of your appliances to be sure that flue gases can flow easily to the outdoors; clear away any inspect or bird nest or other debris.
+Check the vents of your appliances to be sure that flue gases can flow easily to the outdoors; clear away any insect or bird nest or other debris.
 Also, clear the area around your appliances so plenty of air can reach the burner for proper combustion.

-DO NOT TRY TO MODIFY OR REPAIR values, regulators, connectors, controls, or other appliance and cylinder/tank parts.
+DO NOT TRY TO MODIFY OR REPAIR valves, regulators, connectors, controls, or other appliance and cylinder/tank parts.
 Doing so creates the risk of a gas leak that can result in property damage, serious injury, or death.

 HAVE OLDER APPLIANCE CONNECTORS INSPECTED.
 Certain older appliance connectors may crack or break, causing a gas leak.
 If you have an appliance that is more than 20 years old, have a qualified service technician inspect the connector.
-Do not do this yourself, as movement of the appliance might damage the connector and cause a leak.
+Do not do this yourself, as the movement of the appliance might damage the connector and cause a leak.